theupshift/chrdev/posts/2020-02-13-So-Long-and-Thanks-for-All-the-Veggies.md

 # 🍅

-As much as it hurts, this action had to be taken due to apparent trademark issues with the name <strong class="p">pomodoro</strong>. <strong class="p">pomodoro</strong>.cc has to close.
+As much as it hurts, this action had to be taken due to apparent trademark issues with the word <strong class="p">pomodoro</strong>. <strong class="p">pomodoro</strong>.cc has to close.

 **While writing this blog post..**

 > I hope nobody registered the **word** "veggie"!

 The creator of the P technique messaged me on 2020-02-10 on LinkedIn, essentially threatening me with legal action, to shut down <strong class="p">pomodoro</strong>.cc.

+**arrogant people like this don't deserve my time**

 The conversation contained a [link](https://francescocirillo.com/pages/pomodoro-trademark-guidelines) to his trademark guidelines and an example with the brand name "Armani".